GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

 By default `uid` attribute is used as a source for user id returned in successful ticket validation response.
-By adding a specifically crafted Relying Party override element to `relying-party.xml` this behavior can be changed (please note this approach won't change `nameid` in SAML response in case SAML validation endpoint (will be covered in the next section) is used instead of `native` CAS validation endpoint)
+By adding a specifically crafted Relying Party override element to `relying-party.xml` this behavior can be changed (please note this approach won't change `nameid` in SAML response in case SAML ticket validation endpoint (will be covered in the next section) is used instead of `native` CAS validation endpoint)

 In example below it's configured to use `eduPersonPrincipalName` attribute instead of `uid`.